renatomaia/coutil/doc/manual.md

 Otherwise, it waits until there are either no more _tasks_ or no more system threads, and closes `pool` releasing all of its underlying resources.

-Note that when `pool` is garbage collected before this functions is called, it will retain minimum resources until the termination of the Lua state they were created.
+Note that when `pool` is garbage collected before this function is called, it will retain minimum resources until the termination of the Lua state it was created.
 To avoid accumulative resource consumption by creation of multiple _thread pools_, call this function on every _thread pool_.

 Moreover, a _thread pool_ that is not closed will prevent the current Lua state to terminate (_i.e._ `lua_close` to return) until it has either no more tasks or no more system threads.

+Returns `true` if this call closes `pool`, or `false` if `pool` was already closed.

 Preemptive Coroutines
 ---------------------